wambabriand/kata-java-bankAccount/README.md

 In this projet I used the HEXAGONAL ARCHITECHTURE.

-# HOW TO TEST THIS APIs
+# HOW TO TEST THESE APIs

 1-) FREE THE PORT 8080 OF YOUR MACHINE

 2-) LAUNCH APP AS ANY SPRING BOOT(MAVEN APP) in your local this is your BASE_URL = http://localhost:8080

-3-) FIRST API: allows you to create an account
+# 3-) FIRST API: allows you to create an account

-  URL  : BASE_URL/api/accounts
+#  URL  : BASE_URL/api/accounts

-  VERB : POST
+#  VERB : POST

-  PAYLOAD: json content example: { "infoAccount":"Wamba" }
+#  PAYLOAD: json content example: { "infoAccount":"Wamba" }

   RETURN VALUE: This can return null is case the creation failled(For security we don't provide reason) or This will create an account and return you